Ben Yurosek: College career

 As a freshman, Yurosek played in all six of Stanford's games in the team's COVID-19-shortened 2020 season but did not catch a pass.
 As a sophomore, he caught 43 passes for 658 yards and three touchdowns.
 Yurosek was named preseason All-Pac-12 Conference and on the watchlist for the Mackey Award entering his junior season.

+After the 2023 season, Yurosek entered the transfer portal prior to committing to Georgia on February 9, 2024.

+Professional career

+Yurosek signed with the Minnesota Vikings as an undrafted free agent on April 26, 2025.
+He made the initial 53-man roster on August 26, 2025.
+He was one of the seven undrafted free agents that made the Vikings roster.